W.H. Adviser Peter Navarro Says There’s ‘A Special Place in Hell’ For Justin Trudeau For Angering Trump

 — Donald J. Trump (@realDonaldTrump) June 8, 2018

 No real headway was made at the G7 summit in this matter, and uncertainty and frustration still abounds in related negotiations between the U.S. and Canada.
-According to the NY Times, the United State’s allies have also said that they will challenge the legal statute related to national security that the Trump administration used to roll out the tariffs.
+According to the New York Times, the United States’ allies have also said that they will challenge the legal statute related to national security that the Trump administration used to roll out the tariffs.